-The Waller-Childress Community is made up of 34 parcels totaling approximately 35 acres.
+The State Route 99 Island Waller-Childress Community is made up of 34 parcels totaling approximately 35 acres.
 It surrounded on the north, south, and west by incorporated areas of Stockton and on the east by Highway 99.

 Water - Water is provided to this area by groundwater wells, and the City's Water Master Plan does not show any plans for extension of public water service to the area.
-While there are no known deficiencies in water services in this area, annexation or further subdivision of the area would likely require new facilities.
+There-While there are no known deficiencies in water services in this area, annexation or further subdivision of the area would likely require new facilities.

-Water is provided to this area by groundwater wells, and the City's Water Master Plan does not show any plans for extension of public water service to the area.
-While there are no deficiencies in water services in this area, annexation or further subdivision of the area would likely require new facilities.
+Water is provided to this area by the City of Stockton from groundwater wells, and the City's Water Master Plan does not show any plans for extension of public water service to the area and surface water.
+As documented in Draft 2015 Urban Water Management Plans prepared for the City of Stockton, the facilities serving the DUCs have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+There While there are no deficiencies in water services in this area, annexation or further subdivision of the area would likely require new facilities.

 Sewer -Sewer system services in the Waller-Childress area are currently provided by individual septic systems.
-While there are no known deficiencies with these systems, annexation or further subdivision of the area would likely require extension and connection with the public sewer system in the adjacent area.
+While there are no known deficiencies with these systems, annexation or further subdivision of the area would likely require extension and connection with the public sewer system in the adjacent area There is no sewer system servicing this area; all parcels rely on individual septic systems.

 Drainage - Roadside ditches are used to manage stormwater for the community.
-Because there is no formal storm drain system, there are drainage deficiencies in this area.
+Because there is no formal storm drain system, there There are no drainage deficiencies in this area.